-HIPAA standards were enacted primarily to:
+HIPAA compliance rules were enacted primarily to:

-- Modernize the flow of healthcare information
+- Modernise the flow of healthcare information

 - Stipulate how personally identifiable information (PII) maintained by the healthcare and health insurance industries should be protected from fraud and theft

-- Address limitations on healthcare insurance coverage, such as portability and the coverage of individuals with pre-existing conditions.3
+- Address limitations on healthcare insurance coverage, such as portability and the coverage of individuals with pre-existing conditions3

 HIPAA mandated national standards to protect sensitive patient health information from being disclosed without the patient’s knowledge or consent.
 The U.S. Department of Health and Human Services (HHS) issued the HIPAA Privacy Rule to implement this mandate.4

 The Privacy Rule does have 12 exceptions where patient data can be shared with other entities without the consent of the patient.
 They include:

 - Victims of domestic violence or other assault